jaredpepper2/IW_TechTest/README.md

 If more improvements need to be pushed into the host server, then more Ansible Roles could be added to the playbook, where new configurations can be described.

 ## Alternative Approach
 The ansible-pull feature could have been used from the host server.
 Ansible-pull could have been configured to pull this repository from the host server.
-Ansible-pull could have run on a schedule, so that deployments could have been perfomed often and idempotent.
+Ansible-pull could have run on a schedule, so that deployments could have been performed often and idempotent.
 Any required changes to the server could have then been achieved by pushing new roles into the FixServer.yml playbook.

 ## Testing Approach
 The playbook was tested on a t2.micro instance, from my personal AWS account.
 The test server is still listed in the *hosts* file.